 NOTE - The original owner is liable for a penalty if he (or she) fails to hold the FAGM within the proper time frame as set down by the legislation.
 Effectively there's no excuse for not holding the meeting and an adjudicator can be appointed to ensure the meeting goes ahead.

-For every annual general meeting (excluding the FAGM) a notice of meeting must be sent to each owner, first mortgagee and covenant chargee, as shown on the strata roll and there must be 7 clear days notice given plus time for postage (if the notice is being mailed).
+For every Annual General Meeting (excluding the FAGM) a notice of meeting must be sent to each lot owner, company nominee, first mortgagee and covenant chargee, as shown on the strata roll and each registered tenant (if any) of a lot in the strata scheme who has been notified as a tenant of the lot to the Owners Corporation.
+There must be 7 clear days notice given plus time for postage if the notice is being mailed.

 TIP - It's always advisable for all owners to attend at least the AGM for their scheme to stay in touch with what's happening regarding their investment.
 Only with active owner participation can the scheme remain healthy and trouble-free.